anthonyneedles/Dotfiles/README.md

 ### 2. Update/Upgrade/Install Packages

 In `/init/00_deb-packages.sh`, we update APT's.
 Then, each package specified in the array will be updated/upgraded if necessary.
 Simple enough.
 Keep in mind that this occurs first due to the file name numbering system.
+This is only ran if the your OS was detected to be Debian-based.

 ### 3. Make Links